 Our main aim to is keep landlords happy and kept well informed of any developments at all times and we promise to treat all of our landlords’ properties as if they were our own.
 Our landlords and tenants think we are the best letting agent in Glasgow and we would be delighted to have the opportunity to look after your property.

-We manage property throughout Glasgow but specialise in Merchant City and the West End in areas such as Dowanhill and Hyndland.
+We manage property throughout Glasgow but have a particular focus on the West End and Merchant City.

 A Personal Service

 Your property and your happiness are our priorities here at Cityscape.
 We’ll take care of your property rental in Glasgow and ensure that you, as the landlord, are kept fully up to date with all developments with your tenant or property.
 We’ll use our property expertise to help your tenants with any issues they may have and to assist in the day to day running of your property.

 At Cityscape Property we are able to offer a personal service, with attention to detail, whilst maintaining a high standard of competence and professionalism for all your Glasgow property letting needs.
 Whether you are an experienced landlord or new to property letting we will expertly guide you through the letting process.
 Our current landlord clients are very happy with our service and our current Google reviews prove this.

 Your properties are not let to just anybody.
 We want to guarantee that every property is assigned to the right tenants who will ensure your property is cared for.
 All prospective tenants are thoroughly referenced and credit checked.
 In some cases we will also require a guarantor.